react-navigation/react-navigation.github.io/website/versioned_docs/version-4.x/stack-navigator.md

 Note that if you don't want your content to appear under the header, you need to manually add a top margin to your content.
 React Navigation won't do it automatically.

-To get the height of the header, you can use `useHeaderHeight`:
+To get the height of the header, you can use `HeaderHeightContext` with [React's Context API](https://reactjs.org/docs/context.html#contextconsumer) or `useHeaderHeight`:

 ```js
 import { useHeaderHeight } from 'react-navigation-stack';